Poynting vector controversy in axion modified electrodynamics: RESONANT CAVITY HALOSCOPE

-In this calculation we assume the cavity is a closed system so there is no real power radiating outside the cavity volume, this means the closed surface integral on the left hand side of (\ref{AbRe}) should be set to zero ($\oint\operatorname{Re}\left(\mathbf{S}_{EH}\right)\cdot \hat{n}ds=0$).
-In practice power is taken outside the cavity due to the coupling, which in effect loads the cavity Q-factor, this phenomena may be added after the calculation using standard techniques.
-We also assume that the axion and the resonator frequency coincide ($\omega_1=\omega_a$) and therefore the magnetic and electric energy inside the resonator will be equal, again the effects of detuning may be added using standard techniques.
-Under these assumptions eqns. (\ref{AbRe}) becomes,
+In this calculation we assume the cavity is a closed system so there is no real power radiating outside the cavity volume, and this means the closed surface integral on the left-hand side of (\ref{AbRe}) should be set to zero ($\oint\operatorname{Re}\left(\mathbf{S}_{EH}\right)\cdot \hat{n}ds=0$).
+In practice power is taken outside the cavity due to the coupling, which in effect loads the cavity $Q$-factor, and this phenomena may be added after the calculation using standard techniques.
+We also assume that the axion and the resonator frequency coincide ($\omega_1=\omega_a$), and therefore the magnetic and electric energy inside the resonator will be equal, where again the effects of detuning may be added using standard techniques.
+Under these assumptions Eqs. (\ref{AbRe}) becomes

 Here, $P_s$ is the axion source power and must be real, note the source power is equal to the dissipated power, and as calculated in the last section can occur over the volume and/or over the cavity surface.